How Much Money Can You Make Busking ?

 Tourism is a great thing for many towns and cities and you will probably find you earn more in the Summer months when people are on holiday and the kids are off school than you do at other times of the year.
 If the sun is out and everyone is in a good mood, you are more likely to get people throwing coins at you than keeping their hands in their pockets.

 Rainy or cold winter days do not do much for the public’s mood or generosity.
 There are generally less people about and you will probably find you earn less when the weather is not so good.

 Weekends are probably the best time to busk as most people are off work, college or school and take a trip down town to do their shopping and hang around.
 You will normally make an extra £10 to £20 busking on a weekend as opposed to your average weekday if you are lucky.

-In general I would say for two to three hours work, the amount someone like me who plays and sings acoustic around his small home town can earn busking probably ranges from £5 – £10 on a really bad day to £30 – £40 on a good day.
-Most of the time it is probably more like £10 – £25.
+In general I would say for two to three hours work, the amount someone like me can earn busking whilst playing and singing along with an acoustic guitar around my home town probably ranges from £5 – £10 on a really bad day to £30 – £40 on a good day.
+Most of the time it is probably more like £10 – £25 a session.
 Once you take expenses out of that it isn’t much.
 I have over 90 songs to choose from and they range from all time classic songs to modern day hits.
 I never repeat myself unless specifically asked.

 In the past I have met one or two other buskers who perform in a similar fashion and reckon they regularly make £40 – £60 an hour busking with a guitar in the same streets as I do.
 After years of busking on and off around the area and in many other places, I can’t help but find that hard to believe and take it with a pinch of salt as I’ve never managed to achieve anything near those sort of figures on a regular basis.
 Maybe every now and then you might have a lucky day, but never that amount on an hourly basis.